There is something incredibly fascinating about a pregnant belly.

 Measurements can vary a little because your baby might have a growth spurt one week.

-Comparing your pregnant belly with other bellies won’t tell you much either.
+Comparing your pregnant belly with other baby bumps won’t tell you much either.

 Don’t worry!
 Your body is doing a great job of growing your perfect baby.